-Cindy Kelly: Okay, I am Cindy Kelly.
-This is Tuesday, August 9, 2016 in Berkeley, California.
-I have with me Dr. Geoffrey Chew.
-My first question to him is to say and spell his name.
+Cindy Kelly: Okay.
+I’m Cindy Kelly.
+It is Monday, September 10, 2018, and I have with me Gary Petersen.
+My first question to Gary is to please say his full name and spell it.

 Gary Petersen: Gary Petersen, P-e-t-e-r-s-e-n.
 Gary is G-a-r-y, so that’s easy.

 Kelly: Terrific.
 Well, Gary, you have the most fascinating history and I want to start with the beginning.
 Where and when you were born and your education.
 A little bit about what brought you to the Tri-Cities [Kennewick, Pasco, and Richland, Washington].

 Gary Petersen is the former vice president of federal programs for TRIDEC, the Tri-City Development Council, which works to promote economic growth for Washington State’s Tri-Cities (Pasco, Kennewick, and Richland) area.
 Before TRIDEC, he worked at the Hanford site for Battelle, serving as news manager, and in the International Nuclear Safety Program at Pacific Northwest National Laboratory.
 In this interview, Petersen discusses the studies Hanford conducted in biology and health physics, the continuing cleanup of the Hanford site, and the future of radioactive waste disposal.

 Cindy Kelly: It is September 11, 2018.
 I’m in Richland, Washington, Cindy Kelly.
 I have with me Michele Gerber, and what I’d like to ask her to do is to tell us her full name and spell it.